-The most popular and well-services route that operates between Italy and Croatia are the one between the port of Ancona in the Marche region of Central Italy to the port of Split in Central Dalmatia.
-From Split you can easily continue your journey to other parts of Croatian coastline as well as inland area.
+The most popular route between Italy and Croatia are the one from the port of Ancona (Marche region in Central Italy) to the port of Split (Central Dalmatia).

-Regarding accommodation options onboard you can book deck fare meaning that you can use public areas for sleeping or reclining seat which gives more comfort.
-But for truly relaxing journey we advise you to book a cabin which range from 2 or 4 berth cabins (inside and outside).
-There are around 150 cabins onboard which can provide accommodation for 551 persons.
+JADROLINIJA runs car/passenger ferry on this route offering a range of amenities such as children's play area, coffee bar, restaurants and shops.
+Onboard you can book deck fare, meaning you can use public areas for sleeping or reclining seat (for more comfort).
+For a truly relaxing journey we advise you to book a cabin which range from 2 or 4 berth cabins (inside or outside).

 Facilities onboard the ferry include a self-service snack bar, restaurant, pub, shop and even a cinema to make the trip pass as quickly and comfortably as possible.